1101712/lucid-dreaming-out-of-body-travel/README.md

 1. [Google Fonts](https://fonts.google.com/specimen/PT+Sans)

-+ The "Google fonts" tool was used to impoirt the fonts into the style.css file, which is used in this project.
++ The Google Fonts tool was used to import the fonts into the style.css file, which is used in this project.

 1. [PT Font Family](https://company.paratype.com/pt-sans-pt-serif)

-+ The fonts from the PT Family were chosed to make the website futureproof.
-As already mentioned, I plan on adding multilanguage support to this project, and the Paratype fonts are built around non-latin characters, such as the Cyrillic alphabet and special charachters used in post-Soviet countries, which are very rare to find in fonts produced in the anglophone world.
-While dealing with an impressive amount of letters from different language families, the PT font never compromises on aestetics - it has been created by the internationally acclaimed typeface designer [Alexandra Korolkova](https://en.wikipedia.org/wiki/Alexandra_Korolkova) and Olga Umpelova.
++ The fonts from the PT Family were chosen to make the website future-proof.
+I plan on adding multilanguage support to this project, and the Paratype fonts are built around non-Latin characters, such as the Cyrillic alphabet and special charachters used in post-Soviet countries, which are very rare to find in fonts produced in the anglophone world.
+Despite dealing with an impressive amount of letters from different language families, the PT font never compromises on aestetics - it has been created by the internationally acclaimed typeface designer [Alexandra Korolkova](https://en.wikipedia.org/wiki/Alexandra_Korolkova) and Olga Umpelova.

 1. [GitHub](https://github.com/) - used for version control.